 6 Expert Tips to Get Deals on Peloton and Other Fitness Equipment

-We often see fitness equipment and workout gear go on sale in the spring and early summer.
-While the biggest sale season for fitness gear is in January and focuses on New Year’s resolutions, don’t sleep on sales that happen just before swimsuit season.
-While it isn’t hard to find deals on yoga mats or water bottles, what about rarely discounted items?
+We often see fitness equipment and workout gear go on sale in the spring and early summer and of course in January for our New Year’s resolutions.
+But, you really don’t have to wait for these sales to snag a great deal.
+While it isn’t hard to find sales on yoga mats or water bottles, what about rarely discounted items?
 Like deals on Peloton?
 How do you save money on expensive fitness equipment?
 Our deal experts share their top money-saving tips!

 Our deal editors share some of their tips for getting the best deals on popular fitness equipment.
 See six money-saving tips below and let us know if you have any tips to share.